MicroEJ/VEEPortQualificationTools/README.rst

 The Java Test Suites validate the Foundation Libraries integration.

-The Java Test Suites verify the integration of the MicroEJ Platform over the BSP.
+The Java Test Suites verify the integration of the VEE Port over the BSP.
 No specific unit test framework is used, each test describes how it works.